Skip to main content

 Claim of Right or Ownership of Property

-An individual who's accused of stealing property may have a valid defense if they're able to establish that they had a good faith belief the property they took was theirs or that they had a valid claim to it.
-Although a somewhat straightforward defense, it's not as simple as just claiming "I thought it was mine."
-Typically a defendant will need to provide evidence supporting their claim.
+An individual accused of stealing property may have a valid defense rooted in mistake of fact.
+This applies in particular if they can establish that they believed the property taken was theirs.
+It also applies if the person thought they had a valid claim to the property.
+Although a somewhat straightforward defense, it's not as simple as claiming, "I thought it was mine."
+Often, defendants will need to provide evidence supporting their claim.

 Intoxication

-People may wonder if returning stolen property can provide a defense to theft or prevent criminal charges.
-Returning stolen property generally doesn't provide a defense to a charge of theft.
-However, returning the property can make you appear more sympathetic to a prosecutor for purposes of a possible plea deal.
+People may wonder if returning stolen property can provide a defense against theft or prevent criminal charges.
+Producing stolen property generally does not offer protection against a charge of theft.
+However, replacing the property can make you appear more sympathetic to a prosecutor for purposes of a possible plea deal.
 Returning the stolen items may also help with reducing the penalties.

 Can I Solve This on My Own or Do I Need an Attorney?